Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-{\bf Effective Dynamical Matrix \& Phonons: }\SK{In order to investigate the phonon-like behavior of active liquids, crystals, and glasses at low temperatures, we employed a method to compute the effective dynamical matrix of the systems.
-This involved calculating the displacement-displacement covariance matrix, as explained in Refs.~\cite{Chen2013, Still2014}.
-The covariance matrix ($\mathcal{C}$) is defined as $C_{ij}^{\alpha\beta} = \langle u_i^{\alpha}u_j^{\beta}\rangle$, where $u_i$ represents the displacement of the $i^{th}$ particle from its minimum position, and $\alpha$ or $\beta$ represent the spatial dimensions (such as x or y in 2D).
-The symbol $\langle\cdots\rangle$ denotes ensemble and time averaging.
-While exploring different approaches to computing the dynamical matrix, we found that the force-force correlation matrix method did not work well for active systems that lack a Hamiltonian structure, where the forces cannot be derived from a potential.
-However, this method proved successful for passive systems.
-More information on this is available in the Supplementary Material (SM).
-Therefore, in this study, we focused on the results obtained using the displacement-displacement covariance matrix, which, although computationally expensive, provided a good description of the system at a coarse-grained timescale.
++0.1in {\bf Effective Dynamical Matrix \& Phonons: }To investigate the long wavelength (phonon-like) behavior of the active crystals, and glasses, we have simulated both the systems at very low temperatures and employed a method to compute the effective dynamical matrix of the systems.
+This involved, calculating the displacement-displacement covariance matrix, as explained in Refs.~\cite{Chen2013, Still2014}.
+The covariance matrix ($\mathcal{C}$) is defined as $C_{ij}^{\mu\nu} = \langle u_i^{\mu}u_j^{\nu}\rangle$, where $u_i$ represents the displacement of the $i^{th}$ particle from its average position obtained by averaging over configurations from low-temperature MD data starting from a single minimum energy configuration, this configuration is found to remain close to the initial minimum configuration (minimum position). and $\mu$ or $\nu$ represent the spatial dimensions (such as $x$ or $y$ in 2D).
+The symbol $\langle\cdots\rangle$ denotes both the ensemble and time averaging.
+While exploring different approaches to computing the dynamical matrix, we found that the force-force correlation matrix method did not work well for active systems, as active force can not be derived from a potential as an active system lacks a Hamiltonian structure.
+However, this method proved to be very useful for passive systems (see detailed discussion in the \SK{Supplementary Note VIII,IX}).
+Therefore, we focused on the results obtained using the displacement-displacement covariance matrix, which, although computationally expensive, provided a good description of the system at a coarse-grained timescale.
 To obtain better convergence, we computed the correlation matrix at a timescale as small as a few molecular dynamics (MD) steps up to the largest timescale accessible.
-This is important to get good convergence for all frequencies.
-We carried out the computations on energy-minimized structures for the disordered systems, polycrystalline, and crystalline solids we studied.
-This approach ensured that the matrix's eigenvalues were all positive, giving us an opportunity to validate the method's accuracy.
-Further details on this method can be found in the Method section and in the SM.}
+This is important to get good convergence at all frequencies.
+We performed computations on energy-minimized structures for the disordered systems, as well as polycrystalline solids, which we studied.
+This approach ensured that the matrix's eigenvalues were all positive, allowing us to validate the method's accuracy.
+Further details on this method can be found in the Method section and the \SK{Supplementary Note VIII,IX} .
+Note that the energy-minimized structures or the Inherent Structures (IS) are found to be the good minimum structures even in the presence of active forces.
+We have discussed these findings in the \SK{Supplementary Note XIII}.